AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

 ## Integrate Your CRM {#integrate-your-crm}

-   This is probably the most exciting step of your setup - it’s time to fill up Marketo with all those leads and contacts you have stored in your CRM!
+   This is probably the most exciting step of your setup - it's time to fill up Marketo with all those leads and contacts you have stored in your CRM!

    Choose from the following, depending on the CRM your company uses.